-- Diplomatic Courier does not use Western Union or any other money transfer service to receive payments.
+- Diplomatic Courier does not use Western Union or any other money transfer service to receive or send payments.

 - If you have received a fraudulent email please forward it immediately to the authorities in your country, or, if you are in the United States, please visit the FBI website for more information on how to protect yourself from such scams: www.fbi.gov/scams-safety/e-scams.